-Hundreds of outfits have been added to the Fortnite Item Shop since launch, but we’re going to take a moment to look back at the best Fortnite skins ever released.
+Countless outfits have been added to Fortnite since the battle royale first launched, so we’re taking a moment to look back at the best Fortnite skins ever released as of 2023.

 One of the most exciting parts of Fortnite, aside from those tense showdowns near the end of a match, is the addition of new skins and cosmetics in the game.
 Some of these can be purchased, while others are unlocked by completing challenges and earning XP.

-They may not grant you any competitive advantage (unless you’ve been using the superhero skin, that is), but getting a hold of the coolest skins in Fortnite definitely gives you bragging rights among friends and other players.
+They may not grant you any competitive advantage (unless you were previously using the notorious pay-to-win superhero skin), but getting a hold of the coolest skins in Fortnite definitely gives you bragging rights among friends and other players.

 Besides, what’s the point in celebrating those hard-earned Victory Royale wins if you haven’t got a sweet skin to show off, right?

-From epic crossover skins like Marvel’s Storm and Halo’s Master Chief to originals like the banana-human hybrid Peely and even Agent Jonesy himself, everyone has their favorite skin they just keep going back to.
+From epic crossover skins like Marvel’s Scarlet Witch and Halo’s Master Chief to originals like the banana-human hybrid Peely and even Agent Jonesy himself, everyone has their favorite skin they just keep going back to.

 Are there any Marvel superheroes more beloved than Deadpool right now?
 Until the hit 2016 movie, he was resigned to being a favorite of comic book readers, but now that he’s found mainstream success the whole world has fallen for the wise-cracking ‘merc with a mouth’.